 - The program is not eligible for Canada Student Loans.

-- Students must provide safety equipment, including footwear having CSA safety-toe protection and CSA safety glasses with clear lenses.
+- Students must provide safety equipment, including footwear having CSA safety-toe protection and CSA safety glasses with clear lenses, gloves, coveralls, etc.

-- The program is affiliated with the Industry Training Authority.
+- The program is affiliated with the Industry Training Authority and Program Advisory Committee.

 - The information on this program page is a summary of the official Program Completion Guide approved by NLC’s Education Council.
 Download a PDF of the Program Completion Guide.